comhendrik/vectorMatch/README.md

 ### Setup

-# 1.Run Postgres DB with pgvecto.rs in a docker container
+Run Postgres DB with pgvecto.rs in a docker container
 ```
 docker run \
 --name pgvecto-rs-demo \